Toxocious/toxocious.github.io/README.md

 ```

 # Adding Job History Pages
-Adding a blog post is as easy as adding a new Markdown file to the `./public/jobs` directory.
+Adding a job history post is as easy as adding a new Markdown file to the `./public/jobs` directory.

 File names must match the title listed in the Markdown file, but with spaces replaced to be hyphens.

 **Example**
 - Markdown Title: 'Example Job Post'
-- Markdown File Name: 'example-work-post.md'
+- Markdown File Name: 'example-job-post.md'

-The codebase requires work pages to have three header fields, **title**, **description**, and **timestamp** in order to correctly parse the markdown file.
+The codebase requires job pages to have three header fields, **title**, **description**, and **timestamp** in order to correctly parse the markdown file.

-Posts are ordered from most to least recent.

 **NOTE :: Both the `timestamp` and `endTimestamp` field should be unix time * 1000**